 Storm drains do NOT treat the water that flows into the drains.
 RV and pet waste flow directly into our beautiful environment causing foul odors and pollution.
+No one.

+foul odors and pollution.
 No one, including fish want to swim and recreate in your waste.